chef/chef-web-docs/content/push_jobs.md

 This configuration file has the following settings:

+`api_port`

+:   NGINX forwards requests to this port on the push-jobs server as part of the
+    push-jobs communication channel.
+Default value: `10003`.

 `command_port`

 :   The port on which a Chef Push Jobs server listens for requests that